nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-05-series_llc.md

 ### Legal Structure of a Series LLC

 A Series LLC is a type of limited liability company that allows for the creation of separate, individual series or divisions within the larger LLC structure.

 Each series operates as an independent entity with its own assets, liabilities, and management, while still being part of the larger LLC.

-This structure was first introduced in Delaware in 1996 and has since been adopted by several other states ([National Law Review](https://www.natlawreview.com/article/series-llcs-understanding-basics)).
+This structure was first introduced in Delaware in 1996 and has since been adopted by several other states (<a href="https://royallegalsolutions.com/series-llc-understanding-the-how-why-the-basics" target="_blank">Royal Legal Solutions</a>).

 The primary advantage of a Series LLC is the ability to segregate assets and liabilities, which offers increased flexibility and protection for business owners.

 For example, if one series faces legal issues or financial difficulties, it won't necessarily impact the other series within the LLC.

 ### Liability Protection in a Series LLC